 The Tax Return Preparer Toolkit Can Help You Avoid Errors

 In the Toolkit, we provide education and resources to help paid preparers strengthen due diligence practices and avoid errors.

 - Take the online Due Diligence Training Module, to help you refresh your tax law and due diligence knowledge.
 The training is available in English and Spanish and may qualify you for continuing education credit.

 - Learn how to meet your due diligence requirements while preparing returns with self-employment income using our Schedule C and Record Reconstruction Training.
 Plus, get tips on helping your clients reconstruct their business records.

-- View the popular Due Diligence Videos to help you avoid common error situations and improve your due diligence interview process.
+- View the popular Due Diligence Videos to help you improve your due diligence interview process.

-- Attend our seminars or view archived sessions from the Nationwide Tax Forums.
+- Attend our due diligence webinars or the annual Nationwide Tax Forums.